tanishqaggarwal/pirateCTF/readme.md

 ### Shell Server

-To use the shell server, simply copy the ubuntu_server folder on to your server and run setup.py in the ubuntu_server folder.
+To use the shell server, simply copy the `ubuntu_server` folder on to your server and run `setup.py` in the ubuntu_server folder.
+It is recommended that you create a non-root user and log into this user when you run this script.
+Run the script with superuser privileges.

-#### Currently-known supported systems by setup.py
+#### Currently-known supported systems by `setup.py`
-The following is a list of systems that are currently known to work with setup.py in the ubuntu_server folder.
+The following is a list of systems that are currently known to work with `setup.py` in the ubuntu_server folder.
+The script will probably only work with Debian-based systems as it relies on heavy use of the `apt-get` command.
 If you find that the script works in other Ubuntu distributions, please contact us to update this readme.
 Note that the below list applies only to clean installations.

 - Ubuntu Server 14.04